-Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce further significant results from ongoing reverse circulation (RC) drilling at the Apollo Hill deposit within its 100%-owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian goldfields.
+Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce further significant results from ongoing RC drilling at the Apollo Hill deposit within its 100% owned Apollo Hill Gold Project, 60km south-east of Leonora in the Western Australian Goldfields.

 This drilling is a key part of the Company's ongoing strategy to grow the Apollo Hill Mineral Resource, which was upgraded to 944,000 ounces on 28 January 20211.
-Another resource upgrade is planned for later in 2021 utilising the results from the next 10,000m of drilling planned across the Apollo tenements and the 32,000m already completed between January and May.
+A resource upgrade is planned for early 2022 utilising the results from over 40,000m of drilling completed since January, and results of metallurgical test work currently underway.